 The price seems quite reasonable, compared to the $15,000.
 I invested for: 1000 deck & soft-cover book sets, which I had to hand punch-out of corrugated sheets (5 for each deck = 5000 sheets) and hand correlate, shrink wrap and hand-glue covers onto boxes; back in 1995.
 And don't get me started on the card quality (and I use that word sparingly) of the cardstock or print job back then.
 Suffice it to say I am envious...but very excited about the options available to artists these days!

-Devera Publishing *Update - Jan.
-2014* Colleague - Lisa de St. Croix is self-publishing her colorfully painted 78-card deck & booklet set with this esoteric print house out of Portland Oregon.
-They sent card samples which are a nice quality (seem like 300 gsm - so, sturdy enough) with a smooth satin finish and rounded corners.
-Prices seem competitive with QPS and they offer extra services for a fee such as text editing and help with marketing & distribution.
-They responded to requests in a fast, professional manner.
+Devera Publishing *Update - March 2014* Colleague - Lisa de St. Croix self-published her colorfully painted 78-card deck & booklet set with this esoteric print house out of Portland Oregon.
+They sent card samples which are nice quality (300 gsm - so not as thick as 350 gm option we went with QPC printers, but sturdy enough) with a smooth satin finish and rounded corners.
+Prices seem competitive with QPC.
+They offer extra services (for a fee) such as text editing and help with marketing & distribution.
+Jadzia DeForest the Project Manager responded to requests in a fast, professional manner and was helpful & approachable.
 The next project I am given, I will ask quotes from both of these great print shops and share results here.

 Carta Mundi has a branch in Texas and it was important to get a quote from them because they have been in the card printing business for a long time and have a strong reputation.
 Years back the host of a collaborative deck I worked on, Artist Inner Vision had decks printed there and Carta Mundi did a great job.
 Their minimum deck order, however is 2500 decks.